-Small and medium sized businesses across the globe are using the Journal Entry feature of QuickBooks accounting software to maintain General Ledger that keeps a record of all the transactions.
-The Journal Entry feature of QuickBooks can also be used to maintain record of other entries such as managing inventory which an accountant cannot register on normal transaction registers.
+Small and medium-sized businesses across the globe are using the Journal Entry feature of QuickBooks accounting software to maintain a General Ledger that keeps a record of all the transactions.
+The Journal Entry feature of QuickBooks can also be used to maintain a record of other entries such as managing inventory which an accountant cannot register on normal transaction registers.

-Unlike the general account managing software, the Journal Entry feature of QuickBooks also enables you to make some special adjustments in the account.
-However, to reduce the changes of any manual error, it is recommended to take the opinion and help of your business accountant.
+Unlike the general account managing software, the Journal Entry feature of QuickBooks also enables you to make some special adjustments to the account.
+However, to reduce the chances of any manual error, it is recommended to take the opinion and help of your business accountant.

-If you wish to export the transaction data stored in QuickBooks accounting software to an Excel worksheet, you need to take the help of General Ledger report feature.
-Though the General Ledger report exported on the Excel worksheet is good for taking printouts of the transactions, they are not good for analysing the data.
-Let’s go ahead and see how you can make the General Ledger report generated by QuickBooks ready for analysing the data.
+If you wish to export the transaction data stored in QuickBooks accounting software to an Excel worksheet, you need to take the help of the General Ledger report feature.
+Though the General Ledger report exported on the Excel worksheet is good for taking printouts of the transactions, they are not good for analyzing the data.
+Let’s go ahead and see how you can make the General Ledger report generated by QuickBooks ready for analyzing the data.

-Method of reconstituting QuickBooks General Ledger Data for analysis
+Method of Reconstitute General Ledger Data in QuickBooks for analysis

-When you look at a General Ledger report imported from QuickBooks to Excel worksheet, you will see that it includes many issues that can obstruct the process of analysing transaction data.
-First of all you would notice that the names of account are displayed in a single row only.
+When you look at a General Ledger report imported from QuickBooks to an Excel worksheet, you will see that it includes many issues that can obstruct the process of analyzing transaction data.
+First of all you would notice that the names of accounts are displayed in a single row only.

 This can pose a problem if you are going to create a Pivot Table in the Excel worksheet for data analysis.
-Also, you would notice that the there is a separate column for sub-accounts and primary account.
-This will make the process of analysing the data further more complicated.
+Also, you will notice that there is a separate column for sub-accounts and primary accounts.
+This will make the process of analyzing the data more complicated.
 All the activities that are related to the parent account are entered under the column titled ‘Other’.

 This mis-tagging of data further complicated the data analysis process.
 A General Ledger is important for the process of creation of business reports.